pierrec/packagen/README.md

 func (s Int32s) Swap(i, j int) { s[i], s[j] = s[j], s[i] }
 ```

-File `int32s_gen.go` generated with `packagen single -o int32s_gen.go -prefix Int32 -mvtype Numbers=Int32s -rmtype Numbers`:
+The generated file `int32s_gen.go` contains:
 ```
+//go:generate go run github/pierrec/packagen/cmd/packagen single -o int32s_gen.go -prefix Int32 -mvtype Numbers=Int32s -rmtype Numbers domain/user/sort
+package myapp

+// Note that the package name has been set automatically.
+// Also, the go:generate directive is added by default, but this can be disabled.

-// All the code from the source is preserved and prefixed, except for the pivot type and its methods. func Int32Sort(s Int32s) {
+// All the code from the source is preserved and top level declarations are prefixed, except for the pivot type and its
+// methods which have been removed. func Int32Sort(s Int32s) {
     // ... sorting algorithm
 }